 Full Moon Lantern Festival in Hoi An

-The Full Moon Lantern Festival is an event celebrated annually in Hoi An, Vietnam.
-The festival takes place on the 15th day of the Lunar New Year and coincides with the full moon.
+The Full Moon Lantern Festival is celebrated annually in Hoi An, Vietnam.
+The festival occurs on the 15th day of the Lunar New Year and coincides with the full moon.

 During the festival, locals and tourists release floating lanterns into the sky to commemorate departed loved ones.
-It is also believed that the occasion is ideal for meditation, reflection, sacred practices, and honoring deceased ancestors.
+The occasion is also believed to be ideal for meditation, reflection, sacred practices, and honoring deceased ancestors.

 - The Haunting Beauty of Smoo Cave